-New arrivals in Indianapolis will need to take a few factors into account when choosing schools for their children, including proximity of the school to their places of residence and work, the standard of teaching, the type of school and, of course, tuition fees.
+Education and schools in Indianapolis are known for being innovative and offering exceptional standards.
+New arrivals in the Circle City must take a few factors into account when choosing schools for their children.
+These include the proximity of the school to their places of residence and work, the standard of teaching, the type of school and, of course, tuition fees.

 Public schools in Indianapolis

 The quality of public schooling in Indianapolis varies, and parents will have to explore options thoroughly before committing to a school.

 There are 11 public school districts serving the residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS), which serves more than 30,000 students, making it the second-largest public school district in Indiana.
 The 11 districts operate a range of traditional public schools, as well as magnet and charter schools.